 based on an official report "Unsecured Economies: Protecting Vital Information" which was released at World Economic Forum shows the 42 percent increase in corporations' security risk and suggest that the biggest threat to sensitive information are insiders!!!!

 "The most recent example can be found in disgruntled Fannie Mae engineer Rajendrashinh Makwana who was indicted for allegedly planting a logic bomb in the mortgage lender's computer network.
 Fortunately, the embedded code was discovered by another engineer before it caused any damage, which would have been substantial.
 "Had the virus been released it would have caused millions of dollars of damage and reduced if not shut down operations for at least a week," said FBI Special Agent Jessica Nye.
+According to some reports this breach may have been averted had Fannie Mae terminated Makwana's network access immediately after firing him.

 Last year, Terry Childs, a San Francisco computer engineer was charged with masterminding the hijacking of the city's network when he allegedly refused to allow other administrators to get into the system; locking down law enforcement records and payroll documents.